Independent Contractor Not Paid For Work? You Need To Know This...

 Independent contractors aren't covered by minimum wage or other employment laws but they're able to earn based on the set price and amount of work completed (Uber, Lyft, etc.).

 With the right to receive payments, self-employed freelancers also have the rights to a contract, control, decisions, work full-time or part-time, work anywhere, advertise, and work with other freelancers.
+Independent contractors can also implement late fee penalties for when a client doesn't pay (check out our article on typical late fees for invoices).

 If you're dealing with payment problems from a client, then going to a small claims court is your next solution.